Confessions of Fire

-Confessions of Fire is the debut studio album by the Harlem rapper Cam'ron, released in 1998.
-Its singles were "Horse & Carriage," featuring Mase, "357" and "Feels Good" featuring Usher.
-Originally titled "Who Is Cam'ron?"—the album was certified gold by the RIAA with over 500,000 copies sold.
-The album debuted and peaked at no. 6 on The Billboard 200, selling over 107,000 copies in its first week of release.
+Confessions of Fire was supported by three singles: "Horse & Carriage," featuring Mase, "357" and "Feels Good" featuring Usher.
+The album received generally mixed reviews from music critics and received commercial success.
+The album debuted and peaked at number six on the US Billboard 200, selling over 107,000 copies in its first week of release and was certified gold by the RIAA with over 500,000 copies sold.